Dhruvi-Rana09/PRISM-Predictive-Retail-Intelligence-Stock-Management/README.md

 ## Demo Implementation
 **Important Note**
-This repository's branch " behaviour analytics " contains a demo implementation created for Phase I evaluation purposes.
-The AI models described in the architecture are implemented as rule-based decision systems rather than fully trained machine learning models.
+For Phase I evaluation please refer the branch "behaviour analytics" as it contains the demo version of our project . its only for Phase I evaluation .
 ## Demo Features

 Simulated behavioral tracking
 Rule-based pricing recommendations
-Mock inventory alerts
+Ai - based inventory management
 Sample customer segmentation
 Dashboard with synthetic data

 ## Demo Limitations

-AI models are simplified rule-based systems
+Other AI models are simplified rule-based systems
 Real-time learning capabilities are simulated
 Limited to demonstration data sets
-Full ML pipeline not implemented
+Full ML pipeline not implemented(will be done for fully scaled version)

 ## Technical Architecture(of the full actual version)
 **Tier 1: Real-Time Behavioral Inference (< 50ms)**